rcfdtools/R.SAWB/.ppoi/1/era5_readme.md

 2. the development of climate models which can represent the regional scale water circulation and balance, including precise hydrological surface models at GCM (general circulation model) grid scales;
 3. the interpretation of the model forecasts for societal benefit.

-In each of these research areas, the atmospheric water balance can play a significant role: it can help in the estimation of global water circulation and balance, in the validation of the GCM grid scale hydrological models, and in the interpretation of the model forecasts for water resources assessment. [(Taikan OKI, Katumi MUSIAKE, Hiroshi MATSUYAMA and Kooiti MASUDA, Hydrological Processes, 9, 655-678, 1995.)](http://hydro.iis.u-tokyo.ac.jp/~taikan/Publication/HP95/HP95.html)
+In each of these research areas, the atmospheric water balance can play a significant role: it can help in the estimation of global water circulation and balance, in the validation of the GCM grid scale hydrological models, and in the interpretation of the model forecasts for water resources assessment.

 Generally, the water content in the atmosphere in the solid and liquid phases is negligible, and the simplified equation will be described as: